 During their fellowships, the Fields Artist Fellows will respond to and explore the opportunity gap with and within regional communities, participate in yearly gatherings, and document their experiences.
 Each fellow will be awarded $50,000 per year for two years.

-Artists of all media may submit a proposal, including writers, filmmakers, visual artists, multimedia artists, and performance artists.
+Artists of all media may submit a proposal, including multidisciplinary artists, writers, filmmakers, visual artists, multimedia artists, cultural heritage artists, musicians and performing artists.
 Other requirements include the following:

 Five or more years of professional practice in an artistic discipline or combination of disciplines